alex-strobel/RMarkdown/README.md

 - [Bookdown](https://bookdown.org/yihui/bookdown/)
 - [RMarkdown Cheat Sheet](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf)

-Because if we use RMarkdown, we will also use the R package *papaja* dedicated to use RMarkdown for writing scientific articles in APA style, one needs to install it as described on the author's GitHub site and it may pay to familiarize yourself with the manual:
+Because we will also use the R package *papaja* dedicated to use RMarkdown for writing scientific articles in APA style, one needs to install it as described on the author's GitHub site and it may pay to familiarize yourself with the manual: